Escherbach/Seq-Roadmap/README.md

 Cepheid's first and second generation instruments were incapable of processing raw samples directly.
 To establish a comprehensive sample-to-answer system, Cepheid tackled this limitation by incorporating sample preparation into the platform.
 This was accomplished by designing a fluidic cartridge capable of processing raw samples and concurrently integrating a qPCR reaction tube.
 Reagents can be preloaded, with no fluidic coupling to the instrument.
 The instrument interfaces with the cartridge via a reagent selection valve and plunger.
 The cost of goods for the cartridge, including reagents, [has been estimated at $10](https://msfaccess.org/sites/default/files/2019-12/2018%20COGS%20analysis%20of%20Xpert%20MTB_RIF%20Ultra%20cartridges.pdf) and marketed at prices typically exceeding $20.

 Is it possible to achieve a similar level of simplicity for sequencing?
 This may seem like a tall order, as typical workflows involve substantially more complexity than qPCR.

-However, it is important to note that current platforms have been designed to be versatile and serve a number of applications using the same reagent kits and flowcells.
+However, it is important to note that current platforms have been designed to be versatile and serve a number of applications.

-We can  simplify the library preparation process if we (a) choose sequencing platforms compatible with fast and simple sample and library preparation (b) sacrifice this versatility.

-For example, as discussed above, for Helicos direct RNA sequencing where naturally pre-existing polyA tails are present, no additional sample preparation is required.
-This is because the Helicos/SeqLL flow cells are coated with poly(dT) oligonucleotides to capture these polyA-tailed templates.

 Our main focus here is:
+- **Respiratory samples.** Previous analysis points to respiratory pathogens as the greatest source of future pandemic risk.
 - **RNA detection.** RNA sequencing holds a greater promise for a near-universal diagnostic, as it should be capable of both RNA viruses and the transcripts of DNA viruses and bacteria[^3].
 - **Viral RNA.** Studies suggest that bacterial transcripts in respiratory samples are two orders of magnitude higher than viral fractions.
 We therefore assume that a device that is sensitive for low-abundance viruses should be even more sensitive for bacterial pathogens.
 This assumption likely holds for the majority but not for all bacterial species.
-- **Respiratory samples.** Previous analysis points to respiratory pathogens as the greatest source of future pandemic risk.

-There are many automated and integrated workflows

-Comitting to a single sample-to-answer workflow

-The need to reduce cost and time to answer speaks for simplifying sample preparation as much as possible

-## Matching the sensitivity of PCR in human respiratory samples
+## How much sequencing do we need?
 The most important question any candidate test for infectious disease has to address is whether its sensitivity of detection is sufficient.
 Sequencing a human clinical sample can obviously achieve very high levels of sensitivity: a sequencing run of Terabases on a single sample should comfortably detect even pathogens that are very low in abundance.
 However, when the requirements of cost and time to answer are added, practical sensitivity of sequencing is a question that has to be determined.

 PCR tests are characterized by a very high sensitivity, or very low limit of detection (LoD): in principle, they can detect the presence of a target fragment with only a handful of copies present in a sample.
 The sensitivity of detection is then determined of how many cycles of amplification are applied to the sample, quantified as the "cycle threshold", or Ct.